 Self-hosting is a hard problem

 As I said, self-hosting means running our own hardware at home, and providing 24/7 Internet services from there.
 We have many reasons for doing this.
 One is because this is the only way we can truly control who has access to our data.
-Another one is that it helps us be aware of the physical substrate of which the Internet is made: making the Internet run has an environmental cost which we want to evaluate and keep under control.
+Another one is that it helps us be aware of the physical substrate of which the Internet is made: making the Internet run has an environmental cost that we want to evaluate and keep under control.
 The physical hardware also gives us a sense of community, calling to mind all of the people that could currently be connected and making use of our services, and reminding us of the purpose for which we are doing this.

 If you have a home, you know that bad things can happen there too.
-The power grid is not infallible, neither is your Internet connection.
+The power grid is not infallible, and neither is your Internet connection.
 Fires and floods happen.
 And the computers we are running can themselves crash at any moment, for any number of reasons.
-Self-hosted solutions today are often not equipped to face such challenges, and might suffer from unavailability or data loss as a consequence.
+Self-hosted solutions today are often not equipped to face such challenges and might suffer from unavailability or data loss as a consequence.

 If we want to grow our communities, and attract more people that might be sympathetic to our vision of the world, we need a baseline of quality for the services we provide.
 Users can tolerate some flaws or imperfections, in the name of defending and promoting their ideals, but if the services are catastrophic, being unavailable at critical times, or losing users' precious data, the compromise is much harder to make and people will be tempted to go back to a comfortable lifestyle bestowed by big tech companies.

-Fixing availability, making services reliable even when hosted at unreliable locations or on unreliable hardware, is one of the main objectives of Deuxfleurs, and in particular of the project Garage which we are building.
+Fixing availability, making services reliable even when hosted at unreliable locations or on unreliable hardware is one of the main objectives of Deuxfleurs, and in particular of the project Garage which we are building.

 Distributed systems to the rescue